mw141/starter-academic/content/publication/journal-article/index.md

   - ""
 publication: "*Nature: Scientific Reports, 11, 963 (2021)"
-summary: A reactive method of driving LEDs, quite different from the paradigm taught to students, is explored.
-It is highly non-linear and, at first, rather counter-intuitive.
+summary: A reactive method of driving LEDs, quite different from the paradigm taught to students.
+It is highly non-linear and rather counter-intuitive.
 (Paper freely available as Open Access.)
 url_dataset: ""
 url_project: ""